HandsOnDataViz/book/github/fork-leaflet/README.md

 #### D) Geocode addresses in Google Sheet and upload points from data.csv

 18) A better way to display multiple points on your map is to prepare and upload a new data.csv file to your GitHub repository.
-First, right-click to open this Google Sheets template: [Leaflet Maps Simple data points with Geocoder](https://docs.google.com/spreadsheets/d/1z_0hKbw8Ff_fdp-XRoRL4YWe6ue0c0EpITveZ2rz1e8/)
+First, right-click to open this Google Sheets template in a new tab: [Leaflet Maps Simple data points with Geocoder](https://docs.google.com/spreadsheets/d/1z_0hKbw8Ff_fdp-XRoRL4YWe6ue0c0EpITveZ2rz1e8/)

 19) Since this sheet is view-only, you cannot edit it.
 Instead, sign in to your Google account in the upper-right corner.